+Many Brazilians in Sao Paulo are often of European ancestry.
+For example, my Couchsurfing host didn’t grow up in Italy but has an Italian passport.
 The Italians migrated to Brazil in 1875 when Brazil opened its lands to increase their population.
 Today, there are more than a million Italians in Brazil.

 Half of them live in Sao Paulo.
 By 1904, Italian migration decreased so Brazil and Japan signed an agreement allowing Japanese migration to Brazil.

 With this, Sao Paulo has been very used to foreigners.
 I was once mistaken to be Brazilian-Japanese (because of my Asian eyes and brown skin).
-I am only speaking for myself but I’ve observed my European travel companions did not get any weird glances while traveling Brazil.
+I am only speaking for myself but I’ve observed my European travel companions did not get any weird glances while traveling in Brazil.
 They are really used to foreign faces.

 On my second visit, I stayed for another 4 months and spent my time mostly in Rio de Janeiro and the north.
 It has always been my dream to go to the World Cup 2014.
 The streets were full of people from all parts of the world.
 I did not think of becoming cautious until one drunken morning, I got pickpocketed in Copacabana.
 I was living with a few people in a rented apartment.

 Though this dish is easy to cook, the ingredients in Brazil are different.
-Adobo’s main ingredient is soy sauce but based on experience, soy sauce in different countries are different.
+Adobo’s main ingredient is soy sauce but based on experience, soy sauce in different countries is different.
 In Uruguay, it was less salty I had to put 2 liters.
 In Nicaragua, I got one that’s sweet.
 In Japan, well, Kikkoman.
 It took me a long time to decide which Brazilian soy sauce fits the Filipino adobo.

-When I finally chose one, I put it in the basket clinging to my right arm and to my surprise, my wallet was not there.
+When I finally chose one, I put it in the basket clinging to my right arm, and to my surprise, my wallet was not there.
 It would’ve been okay if the contents of that wallet were easy to obtain but it was mostly identification cards (driver’s license, citizen ID, etc) that I can only get in the Philippines.
 It’s not a problem if I don’t have those because my passport is still safe (thank God!) but I wasn’t comfortable traveling with just one ID, especially I was traveling for an indefinite period of time.
 What hurts the most in that instance was that I just withdrew my salary from my online job.
 It was $800 USD down the drain.

 I panicked.
 I went to the customer service area and asked for help.
 My Brazilian Portuguese was just okay to understand so the supermarket staff sort of understood me.
 They announced it on the PA but I was 100% sure I will not get it back.
 In a country as poor as Brazil, it will be a miracle to get this back.
 But I did give not much value to it just to please me.
 I still hoped that someone would be kind enough to leave it even without the money.
 But how do I win with that when the money weighs more value to me than the IDs.

 I wanted to burst into tears outside the supermarket.
 I left my phone at the apartment so I couldn’t call my friends.
-Our place was a few minutes walk to the supermarket but I didn’t understand why I didn’t go back to the comfort of my friends.
+Our place was a few minutes’ walk to the supermarket but I didn’t understand why I didn’t go back to the comfort of my friends.
 I just sat there quietly analyzing the first time I lost money in this long journey.